vinsan/pcpc/README.md

 - _wordscount_ compute the frequency of words in a set of files.
 -------------------------------------------------------------------------------------------------

-## Homework Evaluation Criteria

-Homeworks are evaluated on a range of 30 total points.
-The final score is diveded in four level:

-- **A** [30-28]
-- **B** [27-25]
-- **C** [24-22]
-- **D** [21-18]

-#### Points

-- **Correctness**.
-0 to 15 points.
-Measures the group's commitment to develop a solution that is compliant with the problem requirement (obviously!).
-But also solution that solve part of the problem can be evaluated, if it is clear that only minor part of the problem are not correctly solved.
-- **Style**.
-0 to 10 points.
-Measures the group's commitment to develop a solution styling it and exploiting all features of TomP2P and Java 7 or greater, paying attention to use arguments of the fundamental part and DHT.
-- **Innovation**.
-0 to 5 points.
-Measures the group's commitment to develop additional features to provide application that are more similar to real ones.
-- **Lateness**.
-The total score is decreased by 5% each day, until a 40% eight days or more late.
-The homework _must_ be subitted for review 8 days before the exam date.

 ## Update Execute benchmark!

 - m4.large (ex. m3)